lvgl/lvgl/docs/widgets/calendar.rst

 an editable object which allow selecting and clicking the dates with encoder navigation too.

-To make the Calendar flexible, by default it doesn’t show the current year or month.
-Instead, there are optional “headers” that can be attached to the calendar.
+To make the Calendar flexible, by default it doesn't show the current year or month.
+Instead, there are optional "headers" that can be attached to the calendar.

 Parts and Styles